Tinkerer recreates Razer's triple-screen laptop

 Razer's triple-screen laptop prototype was a hit at last month's CES 2017.
 But it's unclear whether Razer will actually put Project Valerie into production.

-Instead of hoping for the best, Zack Nelson, a tinkerer whose JerryRigEverything channel has nearly 700,000 subscribers on YouTube, put together his own version of Project Valerie using nothing more than an old Toshiba laptop, extra screens, a set of standard door hinges and a liberal dose of epoxy glue.
+Instead of hoping for the best, Zack Nelson, a tinkerer whose JerryRigEverything channel has nearly 700,000 subscribers on YouTube, put together his own version of Project Valerie using nothing more than a Toshiba laptop, extra screens, a set of standard door hinges and a liberal dose of epoxy glue.

 JerryRigEverything's video, published Sunday on YouTube, shows off his "fully functional" DIY version, which mimics the collapsible screens on the Razer prototype.
 Don't worry, his hinges aren't anything fancy.
 They cost $2 each.